 Institutional clients often know far too little about their specific needs and objectives before moving into the design of physical facilities.
 Often they identify some very general issues and expect an architect to figure out the details.
 Left to their own devices, architects will necessarily invent forms and functions that represent only a limited insight into the needs and wisdom of their client.
-If, on the other hand, architects are given clear and precisely articulated goals, they may be able to reflect the aspirations of their clients in striking ways.
+If architects are given clear and precisely articulated goals, they will be able to reflect the aspirations of their clients in striking ways.
 And not necessarily at any greater cost.